Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 ### **4. Final Feature Importance Model**
-2. Retrain a new CatBoost model using this reduced feature set.
+2. Retrain a new CatBoost model using the filtered by feature importance feature set.

-This step ensures that only relevant features are included, improving model efficiency and interpretability.
+This step ensures that only relevant features are included, improving model efficiency, accuracy, and interpretability.

 ---